Election Day National Holiday – Top 3 Pros and Cons

 Solutions such as automatic voter registration, same-day registration, early voting, no-excuse absentee voting, restoring voting rights to former felons, improved civics education, and voter outreach would all improve voter participation more reliably than a national holiday.
 [31][32] Trying one of these alternatives would avoid the negative economic impact of closing businesses for Election Day.
 [33]

-Henry Farber, PhD, Hughes-Rogers Professor of Economics at Princeton University, conducted an analysis of states that made Election Day a holiday for state employees.
+Henry Farber, Hughes-Rogers Professor of Economics at Princeton University, conducted an analysis of states that made Election Day a holiday for state employees.
 He concluded that “having an election holiday, by itself, is not an effective strategy to increase voter turnout.”
 [34]

-Automatic voter registration, by contrast, could register an additional 22 million people and create 7.9 million new voters nationwide within a year.
-[31] Same-day registration boosts turnout by 5%, and universal implementation of it would have added as many as 4.8 million voters in the 2016 election, according to Danielle Root, JD, and Liz Kennedy, JD, from the Center for American Progress.
+Same-day registration boosts turnout by 5%, and universal implementation of it would have added as many as 4.8 million voters in the 2016 election, according to Danielle Root and Liz Kennedy from the Center for American Progress.
 [31]

 Read More